 This would allow the trunk to stay in its rustic condition, and I would be able to keep the blue color, which is what drew me to it in the first place.
 So this is when I started to dabble and decorate with the day’s roadside freebies with plant decor.

-I have noticed that my decor style has been changing over the past couple of years.
+I have noticed that my decor style has changed over the past few years.
 I used to love decorating with neutrals and pops of color.
 Now, I crave color and more of an eclectic and cluttered cozy vibe.
 It’s still vintage and antique, just more on the multiform side of design, as in this Vintage Eclectic Decor Meets Craft Room Design post.

 Layering in plant decor is a technique that involves arranging plants at different heights and depths to create a visually appealing and dynamic display.
 Here are some tips on how to use layering in plant decor: